smackjax/ezee-ajax-phpmailer/README.md

 // Config for where the email will be sent to (required)
 $ezee_email_send_to_config = [
+    // NOTE: If using a name for the first address, this must
+        // be an array of arrays.
+        // Otherwise it will try to send the 'name' an email, resulting in failure.
     'addresses' => 'addresses' => [
         'liv.ia@kaboom.com',
         ['man@guy.com', 'Man Guy'],